Natural organic ant control is possible and effective. Here are a few tricks to fight against these tiny insects.

 Since ants tend to always follow the same paths in a house, it is recommended to attract them outside with products that they particularly like, such as honey, jam, etc.

-How to deal with ants in the garden
+How to control ants in the garden

 - Same as for the indoors, lemon is very effective.